The Canterbury Tales

 The Canterbury Tales is one of the milestones of English Literature.
 The characters of the Canterbury Tales are so very varied in their characteristics that critics have called these characters God's Splantee which has created so many people and all of them are represented in the book.

 Each character is asked to tell a tale.
 When you tell a tale, what happens in a way.
 You allow people to have a peep into your mind.
 The person who is listening to you understands what you want to say, what your performances are, which things you want to avoid, and which things you want to attack.
-So in a way, the mental picture of a person becomes clear if we read a story.
-The interesting thing is that at the end of a tale, there is a discussion between the different characters.
+So, in a way, the mental picture of a person becomes clear if we read a story.
+The interesting thing is that at the end of the tale, there is a discussion between the different characters.

 When discussion happens, in the end, the discussion will help the characters in the telling of the next story.
-Chaucer's characters are not static, but he showed them as learners, who hear one another and take influences from one another and develop into new persons.
+Chaucer's characters are not static, but he showed them as learners who hear one another and take influences from one another, and develop into new persons.
 Chaucer's characters are wrong characters who are always in the process of making themselves and producing themselves.
 The more we read about the characters become aware not only of contemporary history but of human nature.

-Chaucer is not talking about religion, nor talking about God, he is talking about actual human beings.
+Chaucer is not talking about religion, nor talking about God; he is talking about actual human beings.
 This poem exemplifies secularism.

 Chaucer is an old author.
 With him, modern English Literature begins.
 He is truly known as the father of English literature.
 Today the English form is very elegant, very developed, very precise, great vocabulary, but the language in Chaucer's time was not standardized.